Category: Bears Ears 2026

 The museum was closed, so we set our sights on USACE campground Tuttle Creek near Manhattan, Kansas, home of Kansas State University.
 Backroads all the way today.

-We found ourselves on Route 36 for most of the way.
+We found ourselves on Route 36 for most of it.
 We began noticing silhouettes of riders on galloping horses randomly placed on hilltops along the highway.
 Did you know that this was part of the route for the Pony Express?
 Do you even know what the Pony Express was?
 Well, dear reader, it was, according to https://www.nps.gov/poex/index.htm :

 “…the west’s most direct means of east–west communication before the first transcontinental telegraph was established…”